System Configuration API

 import type { ServerConfig } from '@keystone-next/types';

-commands from the Keystone command line will start an Express web-server for you.
+The dev and start commands from the Keystone command line will start an Express web-server for you.

-This server is configured via the server
+This server is configured via the server configuration option.

 Options: